-Past myeloma research
+Past research into myeloma

 Our scientists have made vital contributions to finding new and better ways to diagnose and treat myeloma.
 Below are a few of our most important discoveries.